alex-tch/Suffix-Trees/README.md

 6. longest-common-prefix retrieves the longest prefix for a two suffixes of a given string.
 It returns list with three integers:
 First two values are indexes for the two suffixes, last number is a length of common prefix for these two suffixes.
 &ensp; (longest-common-prefix "banana")	returns (3 1 3)
-7. number-of-diff-substr cakculates number of different substrings for a given string.
+7. number-of-diff-substr calculates number of different substrings for a given string.
 &ensp; (NUMBER-OF-DIFF-SUBSTR "banana") returns 15
-8. k-mers find all k-mers of a given length in the input string.
+8. k-mers finds all k-mers of a given length in the input string.
-9. Output is a list of pairs, where the first element is a substring of the specified length and second element is a frequency for that substring.
+Output is a list of pairs, where the first element is a substring of the specified length and second element is a frequency for that substring.
-&ensp; (k-mers "banana" 2)  returnx  (("na" 2) ("ba" 1) ("an" 2))
+&ensp; (k-mers "banana" 2)  returns  (("na" 2) ("ba" 1) ("an" 2))
+9. min-lexicographic-rotation rotates the input string and finds the smallest one.
+Output is a list of pairs, where the first element is a substring of the specified length and second element is a frequency for that substring.
+&ensp; (MIN-LEXICOGRAPHIC-ROTATION "abca")	returns "aabc"